How to Grow Morning Glories

 Tips for Growing Morning Glories

-- Light: Morning glories prefer full sun for six to eight hours a day but will tolerate light shade.
+- Light: Morning glories prefer full sun for 6 to 8 hours a day but will tolerate light shade.
 Areas with bright morning sun, some shade during the heat of the day and direct sunlight in the afternoon are ideal for morning glories.

 - Soil: Morning glories prefer poor soil and will grow in nearly any soil as long as it drains well.
-Avoid adding fertilizer - or amending heavily with organic matter - when planting morning glories, as the added nutrients may cause lush foliage with few blooms.
+Avoid adding fertilizer or amending it heavily with organic matter as the added nutrients may cause lush foliage with few blooms.

-- Preparing seeds: Morning glories have hard seed coats and benefit from either soaking in warm water over night or nicking the seed coat.
-Some prefer to file a small notch in the outer coat of the seed to allow moisture to enter and germination to occur.
-If you choose to nick the seed, use nail clipper - but use caution not to cut too deeply and injure the embryo inside the seed.
+- Preparing seeds: Morning glory seeds have a hard seed coat and benefit from either soaking in warm water overnight or nicking the seed coat.
+Some prefer to file a small notch in the outer coat of the seed to allow moisture to enter and germination to begin.
+If you choose to nick the seed, use nail clippers, but use caution not to cut too deeply and injure the embryo inside the seed.

-- Planting: Plant morning glory seeds to a depth of 1/2 inch spaced six inches apart along a fence or in front of a trellis.
-Cover with soil and firm the soil down with your hands to secure the seeds.
+- Planting: Plant morning glory seeds to a depth of 1/2-inch spaced 6 inches apart along a fence or in front of a trellis.
+Cover them with soil and firm the soil down with your hands to secure the seeds.

-- Water: Water to moisten the soil to the depth of the seeds when first planting and keep the soil moist until seedlings emerge in seven to 21 days, depending on the soil temperature and weather conditions.
-Reduce water to once or twice a week once the seedlings are established.
+- Water: Water to moisten the soil to the depth of the seeds when first planting and keep the soil moist until seedlings emerge in 7 to 21 days, depending on the soil temperature and weather conditions.
+Reduce water to once or twice a week when the seedlings are established.

-- Thinning: Thin morning glories to eight to 10 inches apart to allow plenty of room for these vines to grow.
+- Thinning: Thin morning glories to 8 to 10 inches apart to allow plenty of room for their vines to grow.